 Today the Tissot collection is categorized into the seven product ranges, which have been mentioned below:

-The T-Sport range from Tissot sport watch and Tissot diver watches.
+The Tissot T Sport range from Tissot sport watch and Tissot diver watches.
 Within the range are famous and loved collections such as the Tissot PRS 516, V8, Tissot Seastar 1000, Tissot T Race and many more.
 This collection exclusively comprises of Tissot watches for men, but there are also a few sporty Tissot ladies watches available as well.

-The T-Classic range comprises of mostly classical, discreet and timeless designs.
+The Tissot T Classic range comprises of mostly classical, discreet and timeless designs.
 It is the home for the Luxury, Bridgeport, Couturier and Tradition collections.
 Even the models such as the highly admired T-Complication Squelette is included in this rage, which makes it very versatile.

 The Tissot Heritage range includes the refurbished editions of watches which are inspired from the Tissot's vintage collections.
 These were launched on the occasion of the 150th anniversary of the company in 2003.
 You can today find the Heritage Navigator and Tissot Visodate as one of the absolute bestselling Tissot automatic watches.